knightsc/knightsc.github.io/_posts/2012-09-16-dlink-dph128ms-part2.md

 tftpsrv.text.txt
 ```

 The strings file had all sorts of neat things in it, `LEDInit`, `probe_recv(%d)`, tons of other network things, error messages and whatever else.
-I used a python script to go through my code in [tftpsrv.text.txt](https://github.com/knightsc/tftpsrv/blob/master/tftpsrv.text.txt) and cross reference the strings file to get easier to read assembly.
+I used a python script to go through my code in [tftpsrv.text.txt](https://github.com/knightsc/tftpsrv/blob/master/tftpsrv.text.txt){: target="_blank"} and cross reference the strings file to get easier to read assembly.
 I also parsed the global offset table file and put comments in the assembly from that.

 After doing all that I sorta lost interest in the firmware and decided to see if I could find any bugs with the program.
 So I checked through the symbols file for functions that might have bugs.
 An easy one to start with is `strcpy`.
-I wrote a python script called [function_graph.py](https://github.com/knightsc/tftpsrv/blob/master/function_graph.py) that parsed the .text file and generated an image of everything that called `strcpy`
+I wrote a python script called [function_graph.py](https://github.com/knightsc/tftpsrv/blob/master/function_graph.py){: target="_blank"} that parsed the .text file and generated an image of everything that called `strcpy`

 ![strcpy graph](/images/strcpy.png){: .align-center}